petl-developers/petl/docs/io.rst

 Extract/Load - reading/writing tables from files, databases and other sources
 =============================================================================

+.. _io_extract:

 Extract (read)
 --------------

-The "from..." functions read a table from a file-like source or database.
-For everything except :func:`petl.io.db.fromdb` the ``source`` argument provides information about where to read the underlying data from.
-If the ``source`` argument is ``None`` or a string it is interpreted as
+The "from..." functions extract a table from a file-like source or database.
+For everything except :func:`petl.io.db.fromdb` the ``source`` argument provides information about where to extract the underlying data from.
+If the ``source`` argument is ``None`` or a string it is interpreted as follows:
-follows:

 * ``None`` - read from stdin
-* string starting with 'http://', 'https://' or 'ftp://' - read from URL
+* string starting with `http://`, `https://` or `ftp://` - read from URL
-* string ending with '.gz' or '.bgz' - read from file via gzip decompression
+* string ending with `.gz` or `.bgz` - read from file via gzip decompression
-* string ending with '.bz2' - read from file via bz2 decompression
+* string ending with `.bz2` - read from file via bz2 decompression
 * any other string - read directly from file

-Some helper classes are also available for reading from other types of file-like sources, e.g., reading data from a Zip file, a string or a subprocess, see the section on I/O helper classes below for more information.
+Some helper classes are also available for reading from other types of file-like sources, e.g., reading data from a Zip file, a string or a subprocess, see the section on :ref:`io_helpers` below for more information.

+Be aware that loading data from stdin breaks the table container convention, because data can usually only be read once.
+If you are sure that data will only be read once in your script or interactive session then this may not be a problem, however note that some :mod:`petl` functions do access the underlying data source more than once and so will not work as expected with data from stdin.

+.. _io_load:

 Load (write)
 ------------

-The "to..." functions write data from a table to a file-like source or database.
+The "to..." functions load data from a table into a file-like source or database.
 For functions that accept a ``source`` argument, if the ``source`` argument is ``None`` or a string it is interpreted as
 follows:

 * ``None`` - write to stdout
-* string ending with '.gz' or '.bgz' - write to file via gzip decompression
+* string ending with `.gz` or `.bgz` - write to file via gzip decompression
-* string ending with '.bz2' - write to file via bz2 decompression
+* string ending with `.bz2` - write to file via bz2 decompression
 * any other string - write directly to file

-Some helper classes are also available for writing to other types of file-like sources, e.g., writing to a Zip file or string buffer, see the section on I/O helper classes below for more information.
+Some helper classes are also available for writing to other types of file-like sources, e.g., writing to a Zip file or string buffer, see the section on :ref:`io_helpers` below for more information.

 Delimited files